Silicon Desert · San Tan Valley, AZ · 8 min read

 How does San Tan Valley's location affect its executive leadership profile?

 San Tan Valley spans the Maricopa-Pinal County line, creating a dual-market dynamic.
 Many executives serve both established East Valley markets and the more entrepreneurial Southeast Valley environment.
-This requires leadership versatility — adapting to both established organizational cultures and the build-it-as-you-go environment of a community in formation.

 Explore Nearby Markets